xyz2022/DesktopProcessMonitor/README.md

 # Why not use Group Policy Editor?

 Group Policy Editor on Windows 10/11 blocks processes from starting-up until it has checked the binary's certificate; significantly and noticibly impacting system performance, especially on older hardware.
 DesktopProcessMonitor does not block processes from starting up.
-It does however terminate new processes quickly if their certificates matches any policy-prohibited publisher.
+It does however terminate new processes quickly if their certificates matche any policy-prohibited publisher.
 This results in no noticible impact to system performance.

 # Architecture
 Project has 3 sub-projects:
 1. App.Windows.Service: C# Windows Service.
 Spawns WMProcMon for each logged in user.
 Re-runs WMProcMon if it is terminated by the user.
 2. WMProcMon: C++ background worker.
 Subscribes to the _InstanceCreationEvent_ message via WMI.
 This event is a signal that a new process was created _for_ or _by_ the user.
     WMProcMon looksup the Authenticode certificate for the exe_file of each new process.
-If the publisher matches "Psiphon Inc, WMProcMon terminates the processes.
+If the publisher matches "Psiphon Inc", WMProcMon terminates the process.
     Note: this is a non-blocking operation, no processes on the OS will be prevented or delayed from starting-up.
 However the process will terminate within a few ms if its certificate publisher is a match to the target string.
 3. SetPsiBlock: The Visual Studio Setup project handling installation and uninstallation of App.Windows.Service and WMProcMon.